ArgonneCPAC/diffsmhm/scripts/README.md

 * `--particle-file`:
     Path to the Bolshoi particle catalog.
 Default to my data directory on Polaris.
 * `-w`, `--wprp`:
-    Filepath to `.npy` file that stores the "goal" wprp measurement.
+    Filepath to hdf5 file that stores the "goal" wprp measurement.
 Required.
-* `-e`, `--wprp-error`:
-    Filepath to `.npy` file that stores uncertainty in "goal" wprp measurement.
-Defaults to 10% of "goal" measurement.
+Should be a flat hdf5 file with fields "wprp", "wprp_error" and "rpbins"
 * `--mass-bin-low`:
     Lower limit mass bin for selection function.
 Defaults to 10.6
 * `--mass-bin-high`:
     Upper limit mass bin for selection function.
 Defaults to 100.0
-* `-r`, `--rpbins`:
-    Filepath to `.npy` file that stores radial bins for wprp.
-Defaults to "watson-like" bins.
-* `-t`, `--theta-init`:
+* `-t`, `--theta-prior`:
-    Filepath t0 `.npy` file that stores initial parameter set.
+    Filepath to hdf5 file that stores prior means.
 Defaults to model defaults.
+If provided, should be a flat hdf5 file with field "theta".
 * `-o`, `--outdir`:
     Filepath prefix for output files.
 Default is "./"
 * `--hmcut`: